hashicorp/terraform-provider-kubernetes/website/docs/r/deployment.html.markdown

 #### Arguments

 * `type` - Type of deployment.
 Can be 'Recreate' or 'RollingUpdate'.
 Default is RollingUpdate.
 * `rolling_update` - Rolling update config params.
-Present only if DeploymentStrategyType = RollingUpdate.
+Present only if type = RollingUpdate.

 ### `rolling_update`